flame-engine/flame/doc/flame/game.md

 When pausing a Flame `Game`, the `GameLoop` is effectively paused, meaning that no updates or new renders will happen until it is resumed.

+While the game is paused, it is possible to advanced it frame by frame using the `stepEngine` method.
+It might not be much useful in the final game, but can be very helpful in inspecting game state step by step during the development cycle.